 BI 14073 ZOOLOGY - Introduces the student to the fundamental concepts and principles of animal biology.
 It will increase the awareness of the relationships of these principles to man.
 The approach will be from the single-celled to the complex organism.
 Lab (BI 14081) must be taken concurrently and completed as part of the course.
-Prerequisite: "C" or above in CP 02023 Fundamentals of Language or 19 ACT in English or 80 Compass in Writing.
+Prerequisite: "C" or above in CP 02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83 or Compass Writing 80.
+ACTS equivalent course number is BIOL1054.